 Jiri to Everest Travelling Route

 Jiri to Everest route is a classical trekking route, which all the Everest base camp trekkers and climbers had to use before the Lukla airport was established.
-There are either no trekkers or very least numbers traveling through this route after Salleri road was constructed.
+No trekkers or at least numbers traveling through this route after Salleri road was constructed.
 You need about a week more than using the Lukla to Everest base camp route if you plan to travel to Everest using the Jiri route.
 Check an outline itinerary of the Jiri to Everest base camp trek here:

 Contact us for Jiri to Everest base camp travel.